Clinical Microbiology Short Essay Question And Answers

 Protozoans Long Essays

 Question 1.
 Describe the morphology, pathogenesis, and life cycle of Entamoeba histolytica.
-Write about laboratory diagnosis of intestinal amoebiasis.
+Write about the laboratory diagnosis of intestinal amoebiasis.

 Answer: